 This graphic illustrates the various steps in the process of getting crude oil and natural gas from the wells all the way to market.
-As you can see, there is wellhead aggregation (gathering), the "cleaning" of the raw stream, and production of valuable natural gas liquids (processing or refining), the transportation and storage, and finally, the distribution and retail delivery to the various end-users.
+As you can see, there is wellhead aggregation (production & gathering), the cleaning (Processing and refining) of the raw stream, and production of valuable natural gas liquids (processing or refining), the transportation and storage, and finally, the distribution and retail delivery to the various end-users.
 As you will see, each step along this "path" will have some costs associated with it and most will represent an opportunity for generating revenue.
 These will add to the total profit that can be derived from the initial wellhead product.

 At the successful completion of this lesson, students should be able to:

 - Define the steps in the movement of natural gas from the wellhead to the end-user (“wellhead-to-burner tip” path).